Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 {% endtabs %}

-## Whether push identifier is successfully synced with identity service can be verified using Griffon and Charles.

-### Troubleshooting Push Notification events tracking in Android and iOS:
+## Troubleshooting Push Notification events tracking in Android and iOS:
 Following three events related to push notifications are tracked:
   * impression (Notification is delivered)
   * click (User clicked the notification)